 This includes pressing the British and Irish Churches to keep the issue alive in their own and ecumenical structures.
 ‘Perhaps the very least that can be done’, he says, ‘is to ensure that the Church of England bishops and other religiously linked peers are adequately briefed for debates in the House of Lords.’

 There is also a wider area which should be the concern of Faith in Europe: the prospects for the EU as a whole even if the UK is no longer part of it.
 Updating his presentation in early March for publication, Jenkins added emphasis on the renewed assertiveness of Russia in European affairs, noting that we need constantly to monitor the rapidly changing situation.
 Faith in Europe is of course well suited to considering Russia and its implications both for the EU and for the wider Europe, both East and West, beyond the borders of the EU itself.
 Another phenomenon is the rise of populism in various parts of Europe, East and West.
 Richard Seebohm notes that populism is born out of nationalism, and populism is ‘an ideology looking for an enemy’.

-Jenkins calls for the Churches of Europe to involve themselves in the necessary 'wide reflection on the purpose and process of European integration and the recovery or establishment of a positive vision of the European future'.
-He notes of the Churches in the UK
+Jenkins calls for the Churches of Europe to involve themselves in the necessary ‘wide reflection on the purpose and process of European integration and the recovery or establishment of a positive vision of the European future’.
+He notes of the Churches in the UK that they

 ‘seem broadly to follow the purported national consensus that ‘the nation’ has spoken and must not be denied Brexit.
 In the main, after a Referendum campaign in which they were largely silent as institutions (with the notable exception of the Church of Scotland), they have very rapidly begun to speak about reconciliation and moving on with an absence of any analysis of the way the future will unfold.’